 - You need to consider the purpose and the character of the use, is it commercial or nonprofit?

-- Is the work itself a more creative or imaginative work or is it a more factual item?
+- Is the original work itself a more creative or imaginative work or is it a more factual item?

 - And are you affecting the potential market or value of the copyrighted work?